Eficnbo/Angry-Birds/README.md

+Angry Birds copy made with c++

+Used box2d 2d physics engine and Qt for graphics.
+CMake for building.

 Running our project remotely:

     You can do the X11 forwarding in any way but we have been using XQuartz on mac.